 Located on the northwest corner of 29 mile long Great Sacandaga Lake, this campground offers a variety of large, level camping sites, from the secluded within the tall white pines and northern hardwoods, to the openness of the sandy shoreline.
 The campground offers: a Junior Naturalist program, a nature based program that encourages children to explore the surrounding environment; a large craft boat launch; a natural sand beach with guarded swimming area from mid-June to Labor Day; rowboat, canoe, and kayak rentals on the premises; and a large picnic area with pavilion.
 Excellent fishing and water sport opportunities.

-Amenities: 224 campsites, picnic area with tables and fireplaces, picnic pavilion rental, hot showers/flush toilets, trailer dump station, recycling center, boat launch, sand beach, guarded swimming area late June to Labor Day, and pay telephone.
+224 campsites, picnic area with tables and fireplaces, picnic pavilion rental, hot showers/flush toilets, trailer dump station, recycling center, boat launch, sand beach, guarded swimming area, firewood sales, and pay telephone.

 Campsite Restoration Project: This campground has sites that have been selected for restoration.
 While undergoing restoration the chosen sites will be closed.
 For the list of sites and more information on the project visit the Campsite Restoration Project page.